Wongks81/IT-Inventory/README.md

     - Only delete the item from DB after a set amount of time.

 2. To change the panel color when the item is due for maintenance or out of warranty with X mths.

+3. Tried to extract routes from server.js to a new file, failed to link for post, put delete.
+   No issue with get.
+   To troubleshoot more when have time.